Sulawesi: Geology

-The island slopes up from the shores of the deep seas surrounding the island to a high, mostly non-volcanic, mountainous interior.
+The island slopes up from the shores of the deep seas surrounding the island to a high and mostly non-volcanic, mountainous interior.
 Active volcanoes are found in the northern Minahasa Peninsula, stretching north to the Sangihe Islands.
 The northern peninsula contains several active volcanoes such as Mount Lokon, Mount Awu, Soputan and Karangetang.

 According to plate reconstructions, the island is believed to have been formed by the collision of terranes from the Asian Plate (forming the west and southwest) and from the Australian Plate (forming the southeast and Banggai), with island arcs previously in the Pacific (forming the north and east peninsulas).
 Because of its several tectonic origins, various faults scar the land and as a result the island is prone to earthquakes, including the deadly 2018 and 2021 quakes.

 Off the eastern coast of Sulawesi, the North Banda Sea was created through subduction rollback during the early Miocene.
 Evidence for this tectonic event lies with the extensive interconnected fault network found in the area, a volcanic seamount with its surrounding ridges, and an accretionary wedge.
 Off the coast of east Selawesti and Banggai is an accumulation of carbonate rocks from the late Miocene.
 These carbonates are likely pinnacle reefs and the carbonate platform has a total thickness of around 180–770 meters.

 Sulawesi, in contrast to most of the other islands in the biogeographical region of Wallacea, is not truly oceanic, but a composite island at the centre of the Asia-Australia collision zone.
 Parts of the island were formerly attached to either the Asian or Australian continental margin and became separated from these areas by vicariant processes.

 In the west, the opening of the Makassar Strait separated West Sulawesi from Sundaland in the Eocene c.
 45 Mya.
 In the east, the traditional view of collisions of multiple micro-continental fragments sliced from New Guinea with an active volcanic margin in West Sulawesi at different times since the Early Miocene c.
 20 Mya has recently been replaced by the hypothesis that extensional fragmentation has followed a single Miocene collision of West Sulawesi with the Sula Spur, the western end of an ancient folded belt of Variscan origin in the Late Paleozoic.

 Bone Basin

 The Bone Basin lies between the south-eastern and southern arms of Sulawesi.
 According to recent studies, the basin has been opened up due to extensional forces.
 The basin is bounded by normal faults on each side of the basin with each side of the basin surrounded by uplifted basement rock with young sediments found in the middle.

 The past geological history has allowed for a large accumulation of carbonates which could lead to a higher potential of oil and gas occurrences.
 However, the faults present in the basin makes it a very complicated system.